 Snowcats and Cat Skiing

-Second, and this is my preferred way to go car skiing, you can get towed behind the cat.
-This process involves hanging onto a large rope with knots in it while the cat drives towards the starting location.
+#2: This is my preferred way to go cat skiing, you can get towed behind the cat.
+This process involves hanging onto a large rope with knots in it while the cat drives toward the starting location.
 You simply grab a hold of the rope with your skis on and start moving.
 Getting towed usually only happens on a cat track, which refers to when deeper snow is compacted so you don’t sink down into deep powder.

 The Benefits of Cat Skiing

 Have you ever been cat skiing before?
 Where did you go and how was the snow?
-Let us know in the comments below!
+Let me know in the comments below!